Mechanic Agent Skills

 Agent Skills are markdown instruction files that get installed into your AI coding tool's configuration directory.
 When your AI assistant starts a conversation, it reads these files automatically — giving it specialized knowledge without you having to explain anything or paste instructions.

-## What the skill provides
+## What the skills provide

 * Complete importable JSON task output — not just the Liquid code